Iterative Negotiation and Oversight: A Case Study in Decentralized Air Traffic Management: Numerical experiment

 To assess the framework’s performance under varying conditions, we conduct Monte Carlo simulations with 10,000 independent trials.
 In each run, the agents’ initial asset reserves are randomly sampled from a uniform range between 1 and 20, and the taxation parameter~$\kappa$ is drawn by sampling $k \sim \mathrm{Unif}(-1,2)$ and setting $\kappa = 10^{\,k}$.
 The same ARTCC configuration and TOS options are maintained across all trials.
 The experiments evaluate i) how the taxation parameter~$\kappa$ and agents’ asset values~$b_i$ affect convergence rate, system efficiency, and fairness, and ii) how the resulting performance compares with existing centralized and decentralized coordination schemes.

-To address the large combinatorial complexity of the CTB generation, we employ a genetic algorithm solver implemented in MATLAB \cite{matlab_ga}.
-Experiments are conducted on a computer equipped with an Intel Core i7-12700 processor and 16~GB of RAM, with parallel computation enabled using 19 threads.
+To address the large combinatorial complexity of the CTB generation, we employ a genetic algorithm solver implemented in Julia \cite{deep_ga}. \fix{The inner \texttt{TACo} parameters are fixed across all trials, with initial trading unit $d_0 = 1$, reduction factor $\gamma = 0.9$, and termination tolerance $\varepsilon = 10$.} Experiments are conducted on a computer equipped with an Intel Core i7-12700 processor and 16~GB of RAM, with parallel computation enabled using 19 threads.